52North/sensor-web-tutorial/docs/9_2_sos_admin_interface.md

 #### Datasource Maintenance

 With the *Datasource Maintanence* the administrator can

 * remove the data from the database
 * delete data which are marked as delete
 * insert some sample data
-* reset the datasouce configuration
+* reset the datasource configuration
 * insert predefined observableProperties and units.

 > ####### Activity 3